Something That May Shock and Discredit You

-Something That May Shock and Discredit You is a memoir by the American writer Daniel M. Lavery in the form of a series of essays.
+Something That May Shock and Discredit You is a memoir, arranged in the form of a series of essays, by the American writer Daniel M. Lavery.
 It was published on February 11, 2020, by Atria Publishing Group.
 The book explores topics including gender and gender transition as well as popular culture and theology.

 Something That May Shock and Discredit You is Daniel M. Lavery's third book, and the first one written after he began his gender transition.
 The book is composed of 41 self-contained essays, divided into 22 "chapters" and 19 shorter and more experimental "interludes".
 Various genres and subjects are explored in these essays; recurring themes include Jacob wrestling with the angel and Lavery's Christian upbringing.

 The book received positive reviews, with reviewers generally describing it as cohesive and insightful despite its unusual structure and tone.
 It was praised for avoiding common tropes related to the subject of gender transition.

 Background

 Lavery's writing career began with The Toast, a feminist website that he cofounded with Nicole Cliffe in 2013.
 In 2015, he published his first book, Texts from Jane Eyre.
 His second book, The Merry Spinster, was published in 2018, a few days after he came out as transgender.
 Something That May Shock and Discredit You was Lavery's third book, written after he began his gender transition.

 Lavery grew up in an evangelical family, and themes from Christianity feature prominently in Something That May Shock and Discredit You.
 In the book, Lavery describes "a rootless homesickness that translated quite neatly, for a religious 11-year-old, into heaven-longing; later it would translate quite neatly, for a nervous 31-year-old, into transexuality".
 Between the ages of 5 and 22, Lavery engaged in Bible study several days a week for several hours per day; he has described biblical characters and stories as "wallpapered in [his] brain".

-In 2019, Lavery reported his father, Menlo Church pastor John Ortberg, for encouraging a congregant with "obsessive sexual feelings about young children" to continue having unsupervised interaction with children.
-Lavery subsequently cut ties with his biological family, and revised the book two weeks before its publication to remove positive characterizations of his father.
+In 2019, Lavery reported his father, Menlo Church pastor John Ortberg, for allowing a congregant - Lavery’s brother - with "obsessive sexual feelings about young children" to continue having unsupervised interaction with children.
+Lavery subsequently cut ties with his biological family and revised the book two weeks before its publication to remove positive characterizations of his father.